 Rumor has it that the pews inside are all hand-carved and that there's also a beautiful pipe organ which is reputed to be one of the finest in Eastern Connecticut.
 The pulpit was dedicated to the memory of Captain Erastus Williams with the lectern left in memory of his wife, Lydia - the woman for whom the Village of Yantic was built.

-While I was taking pictures of the church I had the pleasure of talking to one of its parishioners who happened to be taking care of a couple of tasks around the church.
-Fred, as his jacket read, asked me if his car was in my way of the pictures but I assured him that it wasn't - however the sun was!
+While I was taking photos of the church I had the pleasure of talking to one of its parishioners who happened to be taking care of a couple of tasks around the church.
+Fred, as his jacket read, asked me if his car was in my way of the shots but I assured him that it wasn't - however the sun was!

 Fred, as it turned out, was 98 years young and had been attending Grace Episcopal Church for 64 years!
 He told me that he used to live in the village but had moved to a different part of Yantic where he had lived with his wife until he had to place her in a nursing home due to her advanced Alzheimers in 2000.
 It was easy to see that it hadn't been an easy decision for Fred but as he said, it was dangerous for her to be at home with the stairs and his own advancing years.